google-map-react/google-map-react/README.md

 ## Tips

+### My map doesn't appear

+Make sure the container element has width and height.
+The map will try to fill the parent container, but if the container has no size, the map will collapse to 0 width / height.

 ### Positioning a marker

 Initially any map object has its top left corner at lat lng coordinates.
 It's up to you to set the object origin to 0,0 coordinates.